pscarpa/pscarpa.github.io/README.md

 *	Trained the community leaders in the functioning of the microfinance methodology
 *	Received an employment offer

-Communications Consultant	July 2014 – December 2015
+**Communications Consultant**	July 2014 – December 2015
 Italian Fiscal Office, Italy
 *	In charge of developing the websites and the online communications plan of the agency
 *	Responsible for handling technical coordination between the agency and the Italian Senate
 *	Engaged in frequent communications with the staff of UPB, to support them in dealing with organizational problems indirectly connected to the project
 *	Supported the UPB in defining its priorities in external communications
-*	Managed communications internal to the project with primary stakeholders and helped remove impediments to its conclusion such as: o	Misunderstandings between the stakeholders on the main tasks of the project o	Settled different priorities such as technical preferences versus flexibility
+*	Managed communications internal to the project with primary stakeholders and helped remove impediments to its conclusion such as:
+    *	Misunderstandings between the stakeholders on the main tasks of the project
+    *	Settled different priorities such as technical preferences versus flexibility

-Editorial Assistant	November 2012 – July 2014
+**Editorial Assistant**	November 2012 – July 2014
 Lavoce.info, Italy
 *	Ensured the technical accuracy and completeness in the biweekly publications
 *	Coordinated with external contributors and followed up on communications